 - For a leasehold – deal with Lease requirements.

-You can get an instant conveyancing fee etimate online using our Online Conveyancing Tool here.
+You can get an instant conveyancing fee estimate online using our Online Conveyancing Tool.

-You can see the legal advisers who work in our Property Team here.
+You can see the legal advisers who work in our Residential Conveyancing Team.

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided, please inform us immediately so that we can do our best to resolve the problem.